0xjba/Zealed-Auctions/README.md

 # Zealed-Auctions
-In a sealed bid auction, bidders privately submit their one best offer in a sealed envelope.
+In a sealed bid auction, bidders privately submit their best offer in a sealed envelope.
 The bids are opened privately by the auctioneer and seller.
+Here users cant see other bid's or the highest bid (until the auction ends).

 # Zealed-Auction Contract